siemens/cmp-test-suite/readme.md

 which includes all the transmitted and received messages in base64 and in human-readable form.

 Test cases are written in a domain-specific language (DSL) tailored for PKI and X509 certificate parsing.
-The provided scenarios evaluate *server* implementations of CMP and the CMP lightweight profile [RFC 9483](https://datatracker.ietf.org/doc/html/rfc9483).
+The provided scenarios evaluate *server* implementations of CMP [RFC](https://datatracker.ietf.org/doc/draft-ietf-lamps-rfc4210bis/) and the CMP lightweight profile [RFC 9483](https://datatracker.ietf.org/doc/html/rfc9483).

 Several usage scenarios are possible:
 - Run it "as is" and check whether your CMP server conforms to the specification.
 - Adapt the test suite to your needs, by writing test scenarios using the provided DSL.

 Additionally, the DSL can also be used for writing client-oriented tests.
-A usage Scenarios could be:
+A usage scenarios could be:
 - Extend the DSL, adding new keywords and correcting errors in existing ones.

 What makes this test suite unique is the high-level notation it is written in, making the reports and test scenarios